Gynko/frontendwonderland/README.md

 4. Learn and add Typescript
 5. Learn and add NextJs?

+# 4. Packages

-## 3.1.
+## 4.1.
 Using Styled Components:

 Pros:

 - Allows to remove all the styling that is not prop driven from the component.
 - Props driven style are easy to set
-- NO MORE CLASS NAMING HEADACHES
+- NO MORE FUNKY CLASS NAMING HEADACHES

 Cons: